Sustainability & Social Impact Glossary

-Materiality Analysis – A process to determine the most important, relevant or material topics for a business to address in its sustainability strategy.
+Materiality – A process to determine the most important, relevant or material topics for a business to address in its sustainability strategy.
 Single materiality is the most common.
-It consists of looking at climate risks that are likely to affect bottom line financial returns.
+It consists of looking at risks that are likely to affect bottom-line financial returns.
 Double materiality looks at how businesses’ operations affect society and the environment.
-To go even further, organizations can use context-based materiality, which essentially takes into account impacts on stakeholder well-being.
-This is more holistic than the climate focus of double materiality.
+To go even further, organizations should use context-based materiality, which takes into account planetary and societal thresholds.
+This is the only form of true sustainability.
 I want to make a joke about the ‘material girl,’ but I’m afraid I’ll seem like a pre-Madonna.

 Mission Creep – That weird guy, standing in the corner at the sustainability conference?
 No. Even with a clear purpose, vision and mission, organizations can be distracted by opportunities to do more, tempting them to beyond their capacity.
 Soon, their mission creeps away from their mandate, sapping resources, and eroding the likelihood they’ll achieve their vision.